-Postgraduate Certificate Clinical Practice: 60 credits at level 7 will not include credits that have been gained via RPL but will include credits gained via advanced standing.
+Postgraduate Certificate Clinical Practice: 60 credits at level 7

+This award can be gained after successful completion of 60 credits from the programme.
+It will not include credits that have been gained via RPL but will include credits gained via advanced standing.